 descriptor number to the kernel log buffer.Here is some sample output from inserting the module, running table-inspector

-for two processes, and then removing module.
+for two processes, and then removing the module.
 Your output format must match

 EXACTLY.